 Researching the best keywords for your customer

 Like most other marketing techniques, I usually start my SEO campaigns with some competitor analysis.
 This step gives me insight into what is working for my client’s competitors and why.
-Find out what worked for them and mimic it, or find out where there campaigns are lacking and fill the gap.
+Find out what worked for them and mimic it, or find out where their campaigns are lacking and fill the gap.

 The next up is keyword research, which is absolutely essential to the SEO process and a pivotal point in any SEO campaign.
 The manner in which this process is handled could literally make or break your SEO campaign.
 A South African SEO company that is managing a local client would focus their keyword research on localised terms, terms that are used regularly in the Google.co.za search engine rather than Google.com.
-It is good to understand your customer, get a feel for how they type their queries; colloquialisms can also play a large part of this process, like using “braai” instead of “barbeque”.
+It is good to understand your customer, and get a feel for how they type their queries; colloquialisms can also play a large part of this process, like using “braai” instead of “barbeque”.

 If you get this part of the process right, the rest of the SEO campaign simply falls into place.
-Now that you have found the terms mostly likely to bring your customers to you, you need to start incorporating them into the site correctly, so that you begin ranking for those specific terms.
+Now that you have found the terms most likely to bring your customers to you, you need to start incorporating them into the site correctly, so that you begin ranking for those specific terms.

 Setup the website to be SEO friendly

-The first step in the setup process for me is to make sure the website is ready for analytics, so that I can monitor the progress of my SEO campaign.
+The first step in the setup process for me is to make sure the website is ready for analytics so that I can monitor the progress of my SEO campaign.
 The second is looking at the site structure, improving the code for page load speed and then optimising the URL’s so that they read well and incorporate the chosen keywords that you are targeting.

 Once this foundation is laid out, you can begin generating content.
 Often this incorporates writing or re-writing the Titles, Meta descriptions and main site content for each page.
 Good optimisation using the previous keyword research is essential here.
 Try not to stuff your content so chock full of keywords that it becomes unreadable and ensure that the keywords flow naturally into the article and are surrounded by relevant terms.

-Which leads me onto the last part of the SEO campaign, something SEO companies in Cape Town have a reputation for – Link Building.
-These days the search engines place a higher priority on quality links over the old “quantity of links” approach.
+This leads me to the last part of the SEO campaign, something SEO companies in Cape Town have a reputation for – Link Building.
+These days search engines place a higher priority on quality links over the old “quantity of links” approach.
 Ethical link building is about generating quality content for other sites and encouraging them to link back to you, as well as generating content on your own site good enough that your customers will link to you through social media and their own blogs.